MahnazTD/mahnaztd.github.io/index.md

 <div class="ltr-block">
 The world breathes through its languages, sounds, and colors.
 Each language carries its own small universe,
-and this space is a place for ideas and learning—
+and this space is a place for ideas and learning;

 a place to create, explore, and look at languages with curiosity.

 <br>